alistairdunn1/gamInflu/Readme.md

 ```r
 plot_cdi(gi, term = "s(temp)")
 ```

 or use an integer index to refer to the term,

 ```r
 plot_cdi(gi, term = 2)
 ```

 ### Plot predicted effects for all terms

-Visualizes the predicted effects for each term in the model.
+Visualises the predicted effects for each term in the model.

 ```r
 plot_terms(gi)